slacker-devlpr/Anka-AI/README.md

 # ShapedAI
-A personal AI tutor devolped by slacker.
+A personal AI tutor developed by slacker.